Introduction: The Power of Data Analysis

 - Here we describe the data analysis problem statement, the data we require for the analysis and the analysis procedures and techniques to be used in the data analysis

-- It is analogous to a software requirements We determine the purpose of the analysis, what data will be analyzed, what analysis processes and methods will be employed, and what we anticipate the expected results to be.
+- It is analogous to a software requirements document.
+We determine the purpose of the analysis, what data will be analyzed, what analysis processes and methods will be employed, and what we anticipate the expected results to be.

 Data Collection:

-- Once we determine the data we need, we will have to obtain The data collection step involves collecting data from various sources ranging from organizational databases, survey responses, unstructured text data on websites and other platforms, and so on.
+- Once we determine the data we need, we will have to obtain it.
+The data collection step involves collecting data from various sources ranging from organizational databases, survey responses, unstructured text data on websites and other platforms, and so on.

 Data Cleaning

-- Data collected for the analysis may contain duplicate records, whitespaces, or errors and The data should be cleaned and made error-free before it can be subjected to any analysis.
+- Data collected for the analysis may contain duplicate records, whitespaces, or errors and inconsistencies.
+The data should be cleaned and made error-free before it can be subjected to any analysis.

-- There are multiple ways of cleaning data depending on whether the data is missing or
+- There are multiple ways of cleaning data depending on whether the data is missing or noisy.

 - Ignore the entire record where there are missing attribute fields

-- Fill the missing There are multiple ways this can be done.
+- Fill the missing values.
+There are multiple ways this can be done.
 One example is to employ measures of central tendency like mean or median, where the blank attribute is filled with the mean/median of all values in the attribute column.

 There are different ways to handle the noisy data.
-They are
+They are:

-- Binning Method
+- Binning Method - Grouping similar values together

 Data Transformation: Data cleaning falls under the ambit of data pre-processing, along with data transformation.
 Data transformation involves converting raw data into a form where it can be effectively used in data analysis.
 For example, data using different scales of measurement will need to be 'normalized' so that some columns do not have undue influence over the results, which leads to biased outcomes.
 Or we will need to choose only those attributes which are pertinent to the analysis, and remove those which are not.
 Continuous data (like temperature fluctuations) may need to be discretized so that it can be recorded in easily manageable number of records.
 To summarize, some of the methods of data transformation are:

-- Attribute Selection
+- Attribute Selection - Choosing the most relevant features

 Data Analysis

-- Data analysis can then be performed on the preprocessed This involves the application of various statistical techniques to the data.
+- Data analysis can then be performed on the preprocessed data.
+This involves the application of various statistical techniques to the data.

 Data Interpretation:

-- The data analysis results will then have to be interpreted in order to draw actionable
+- The data analysis results will then have to be interpreted in order to draw actionable insights.

 - In order to aid the process of data analysis interpretation, we can implement various data visualization methods.